neondatabase/website/content/docs/import/import-from-firebase.md

 This guide describes how to migrate data from Firebase Firestore to Neon Postgres.

-We'll use a custom Python script to export data from Firestore to a local file, and then import it into Neon Postgres.
+We'll use a custom Python script to export data from Firestore to a local file, and then import the data into Neon Postgres.
 This approach allows us to handle Firestore's document-based structure and convert it into the relational database format suitable for Postgres.

 ## Prerequisites